Provider frequently asked questions

 The OECD may consider the eligibility of providers who meet the preschool objectives that are not currently approved providers under the National Law and National Regulations, in particular Aboriginal Community Controlled Organisations (ACCO) operated services.
 The approval of providers remains at the absolute discretion of the OECD.

-Yes, services that are rated as Working Towards the NQS can still apply.
-Some services will be required to complete a quality uplift program before being approved/partnered, while others may be able to commence on the proviso that they complete a quality improvement program within timeframes determined by the OECD.
+Yes, services that are rated as Working Towards the NQS can partner with the OECD if they complete a quality improvement program within timeframes determined by the OECD.
 This decision will be taken on factors including the nature and timing of the Working Towards rating, and the practicalities of accessing the program prior to commencement.

 Delivering 3-year-old preschool